Relying Party Solution

 }

 The redirect_uri value MUST be used with an HTTP method GET by either the Wallet Instance or the user-agent to redirect the User to the Relying Party in order to complete the process.
+The value can be added as a path component, as a fragment or as a parameter to the URL according to Section 6.2 of OpenID4VP.
 The specific entity that performs this action depends on whether the flow is Same device or Cross device.

 Redirect URI Errors